Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 The one-of-a-kind Christmas markets France does best

-These beautiful Christmas markets are not listed in order of preference, but geographically: I start in the northwestern corner of France and work my way east in an arc to Paris and down eastern France, ending up in the least wintry part of the country, Provence.
+These beautiful Christmas markets are not listed in order of preference, but geographically: I start in the northwestern corner of France, then work my way east in an arc to Paris, then down eastern France, ending up in the least wintry part of the country, Provence.

-Many of these destinations, especially in Northern France or the Grand Est, can be visited on a day trip from Paris.
+Many of these destinations, especially in Northern or Eastern France, can easily be visited on a day trip from Paris.

 1. Rouen: the iciest